lgoyes/BookNotes/ApplyingUMLandPatternsAnIntroductionToObjectOrientedAnalysisAndDesignAndTheUnifiedProcess.md

         * **Polymorphism:** giving the same name to services in different objects.
 Different object types implement a common interface.

 * **Problem**
+    * If a program is designed using `if-then-else` or case statement condition logic, then if a new variation arises, it requires modification of the case logic.
+    * How can you replace one server component with another, without affecting the client?

+* **Example:**
+    * Since the behavior of tax calculator adoption varies by the type of calculator, by Polymorphism we should assign the responsibility for adaptation to different calculator objects themselves, implemented with a polymorphic `getTaxes` operation.

+* A UML stereotype is used to indicate an interface; a stereotype is a mechanism to categorize an element in some way.
+* Returning a collection can be represented as a "List of X".
+* Interface implementation is illustrated with a dashed line an a large unfilled arrow pointing to the interface from the implementing class.
+* A design based on assigning responsibilities by Polymorphism can be easily exteded to handle new variations.
+* If the variation point is definetly motivated by an immediate or very probable variability, then the effort of adding the flexibility through polymorphism is rational.

+### 22.2 Pure Fabrication

+* **Solution:**
+    * Assign a highly cohesive set of responsibilities to an artificial or convenience class that does not represent a problem domain concept.
+    * Something made up, to support high cohesion, low coupling and reuse.

+* **Problem:**
+    * There are many situations in which assigning responsibilities only to domain layer software classes leads to problems in terms of poor cohesion or coupling, or low reuse potential.

+* **Example**
+    * Saving `Sale` instances in a relational database requires a relatively large number of supporting database-oriented operations, none related to the concept of sale-ness, so the Sale becomes incohesive.
+    * The Sale class has to be coupled to the relational database interface, so its coupling goes up.
+    * Even though `Sale`is a logical candidate by virtue of "Information Expert" to save itself in a database, it leads to a design with low cohesion, high coupling and low reuse potential.
+    * The Pure Fabrication of `PersistentStorage` solves the folowing design problems:
+        1. `Sale` remains well-designed, with high cohesion and low coupling.
+        2. `PersistentStorage` is relatively cohesive, being responsible of storing objects in a persistent storage medium.
+        3. `PersistentStorage`is a very generic and reusable object.

+* **Representational decomposition:** The software class is related to or represents a thing in a domain.
+* **Behavioral decomposition:** A convenience software class conceived to group together some related behavior or algorithm.
+* A Pure Fabrication is usually partitioned based on related functionality, and so is a kind of function centric or behavioral object.
+* If overused, PureFabrication could lead to too many behavior objects that have responsibilities not co-located with the information required for their fulfillment, which can adversely affect coupling.
+The usual symptom is that most of the data inside the objects is being passed to other objects to reason with it.

+### 22.3 Indirection

+* **Solution**
+    * Assign the responsibility to an intermediate object to mediate between other components or services so that they are not directly coupled.

+* **Problem:**
+    * Where to assign a responsibility, to avoid direct coupling between two (or more things)?

+* **Example (TaxCalculatorAdapter)**
+    * By adding a level of indirection and adding polymorphism, the adapter objects protect the inner design against variations in the external interfaces.

+### 22.4 Protected Variations.

+* **Solution:**
+    * Identify points of predicted variation or instability; assign responsibilities to create a stable interface around them.

+* **Problem:**
+    * How to design systems so that the variations do not have an undesirable impact on other elements?